They reflect the collective psychosis of modern life: systems of domination dressed in sweetness, trauma disguised as nostalgia, a sugar-coated scream

 ARTIST’S STATEMENT

 My practice is rooted in painting but unfolds through a collision of media - traditional oils, spray paint, screen printing, collage, drawing, handwriting and graphic iconography.
-With formal training in printed textiles and multimedia and a career in visual design, I approach the canvas like a surface to be built, manipulated and layered.
-Repeating patterns, diagrams, grids, textures and fragments of visual culture operate like fabric, signage or stagecraft, woven together into dense, constructed images.

 __________________

-The tone of my work is pseudo-political, allegorical and wryly cynical.
+The tone of my current Tapestry work is pseudo-political, allegorical and wryly cynical.
 I draw from the visual detritus of popular culture - cartoon characters like Mickey Mouse, Bambi, Donald Duck and Tweety Pie - alongside missiles, stealth bombers, emojis, icons and instructional scientific diagrams.

 These symbols are not neutral.
 They are part of a spectacle-driven machinery: insignia of innocence repurposed into metaphors for desire, violence and control.